OSInside/kiwi/doc/source/image_description/elements.rst

 distribution="name"
   Used for Debian (apt) based repositories only.
-Specifies the distribution name to be used on call of `debootstrap`
+Specifies the distribution name used in the repository data structure.

 imageonly="true|false"
   Specifies whether or not this repository should be configured in